vipuldholariya1991dev-droid/simple_pipeline/README.md

 - Check that `exa-py` package is installed: `pip install exa-py`

 ### R2 Upload Failures
+- **Default Credentials**: Default R2 credentials are included in `backend/app/config.py` - should work out of the box
-- Verify R2 credentials are set correctly in `backend/app/config.py`
+- **Check Credentials**: Verify R2 credentials are set correctly in `backend/app/config.py` if using custom bucket
-- Check that R2 bucket exists and credentials have write permissions
+- **Bucket Permissions**: Check that R2 bucket exists and credentials have write permissions
-- Ensure `boto3` package is installed: `pip install boto3`
+- **Package Installation**: Ensure `boto3` package is installed: `pip install boto3`
+- **Public Access**: If using public URLs, enable "Public Access" in R2 bucket settings
+- **Error Handling**: Items are still saved to database even if R2 upload fails - check logs for details

 ### YouTube Downloads Failing
 - Check internet connection